-(2) Without prejudice to the provisions of sub-section (1), every public authority shall designate an officer, within one hundred days of the snactment of this Act, at each sub-divisional level or other sub-district level as a Central Assistant Public Information Officer or a State Assistant Public Information Officer, as the case may be, to receive the applications for information Officer or the State Public Information Officer or senter of the Central Public Information Officer or the State Public Information Officer or senter a state sub-section (1) of section 19 or the Central Information Commission or the State Information Commission or the State Information Commission or the State
+(2) Without prejudice to the provisions of sub-section (1), every public authority shall designate an officer, within one hundred days of the enactment of this Act, at each subdivisional level or other sub-district level as a Central Assistant Public Information Officer or a State Assistant Public Information Officer, as the case may be, to receive the applications for information or appeals under this Act for forwarding the same forthwith to the Central Public Information Officer or the State Public Information Officer or senior officer specified under sub-section (1) of section 19 or the Central Information Commission or the State Information Commission, as the case may be:

-Provided that where an application for information or appeal is given to a Central Assistant Public Information Officer, is the case may be, a period of five days shall be added in computing the period for response specified under sub-section (f) of section 7.
+Provided that where an application for information or appeal is given to a Central Assistant Public Information Officer or a State Assistant Public Information Officer, as the case may be, a period of five days shall be added in computing the period for response specified under sub-section (1) of section 7.

-(3) Every Control Public Information Officer or State Public Information Officer, as the case may be, shall deal with requests from persons seeking information and conder reasonable assistance to the persons seeking such information.

-(4) The Central Public Information Officer or State Public Information Officer, as the case may be, may seek the assistance of any other officer as he or she considers it necessary for the proper discharge of his or her duties.

-(5) Any officer, whose assistance has been sought under sub-section (4), shall render all assistance to the Central Public Information Officer or State Public Information Officer, as the case may be, seeking his or her assistance and for the purposes of any contravention of the provisions of this Act, such other officer shall be treated as a Central Public Information Officer or State Public Information Officer, as the case may be

-6. (7) A person, who desires to obtain any information under this Act, shall make a ${\rm Re}$ request in writing or through electronic means in English or Hindi or in the official language ob of the area to which the application is being made, accompanying such fac as may be the prescribed, to-
+- (3) Every Central Public Information Officer or State Public Information Officer, as the case may be, shall deal with requests from persons seeking information and render reasonable assistance to the persons seeking such information. - (4) The Central Public Information Officer or State Public Information Officer, as the case may be, may seek the assistance of any other officer as he or she considers it necessary for the proper discharge of his or her duties. - (5) Any officer, whose assistance has been sought under sub-section (4), shall render all assistance to the Central Public Information Officer or State Public Information Officer, as the case may be, seeking his or her assistance and for the purposes of any contravention of the provisions of this Act, such other officer shall be treated as a Central Public Information Officer or State Public Information Officer, as the case may be. - 6.
+(1) A person, who desires to obtain any information under this Act, shall make a Request for request in writing or through electronic means in English or Hindi or in the official language of the area in which the application is being made, accompanying such fee as may be prescribed, toinformation specifying the particulars of the information sought by him or her: